winnieli1129/winnieli1129/README.md

 - 🔭 I am actively looking for Summer 2022 Intership!
 - 🌱 I’m currently learning Django, ExpresJs, and GraphQL
-- 🥅 2021 Goals: Participate in more Hackathons
+- 🥅 2021 Goals: Participate in more Hackathons and contribute to open source
 - 🌏 I am from Taiwan
 - ⚡ Fun fact: I like to play Ultimate Frisbee